esp32-bluetooth-classic

 To test this example, follow these steps:

-- Upload the code to the ESP32: Connect your ESP32 to the computer and upload the previous code.
+1. Load the code onto the ESP32: Connect your ESP32 to the computer and upload the code above.

-- Connect with a terminal application: Use a Bluetooth terminal application (such as Serial Bluetooth Terminal on Android) to connect to the ESP32 and send/receive data.
+3. Connect with a terminal application: Use a Bluetooth terminal application (like Serial Bluetooth Terminal on Android) to connect to the ESP32 and send/receive data.

 Once the Bluetooth connection is established, you can send and receive data between the ESP32 and the other device.